dmytrobazavluk/tasks/PROGRESS.md

 - Countdown displays as decimal seconds (2.9s format)
 - Countdown decrements at 0.1s intervals
 - Click "Unmark Done" to cancel countdown and revert to incomplete
-- Task stays visible during countdown (grace period for accidental completions)
+- Task stays visible during countdown in its original location (Today, category, or project tab)
 - After countdown: tasks completed today stay in Today tab, older completions move to Closed Tasks
 - Task persists in storage after countdown

+### ✅ Projects (NEW)
+- Each task can belong to zero or more projects
+- Projects auto-created when user types new ones in TaskForm
+- Projects shown as multi-select in form
+- Projects auto-deleted when no longer used (orphan cleanup)
+- Sidebar tabs show project names with task counts

 ### ✅ UI/UX Features
 - Form positioned at bottom of page (collapsible)